 The Walter Wink Scholar-Activist Award

 To honor the legacy of Dr. Walter Wink, Auburn Seminary has established the Walter Wink Scholar-Activist Award to recognize courageous individuals who dedicate their lives to advocating for justice and peace in our world.
 Given annually at the American Academy of Religion/Society of Biblical Literature Meetings, the largest gathering of religion scholars in the world, where Auburn hosts a reception as a dynamic gathering of like-minded, multifaith leaders igniting social change.

 Dr. Walter Wink served on the faculty of Auburn Seminary for nearly 25 years as a beloved author, speaker and activist.
 Dr. Wink’s scholarship focused on Jesus and nonviolence, and on responding to a challenging world with love and compassion.
 His best-selling books include “The Powers That Be” (Doubleday 1999) and “Jesus and NonViolence” (Fortress 2003).
 With his partner, June Keener-Wink, Wink’s legacy includes workshops on leadership, activism and faith.

-The inaugural awardee is Dr. Traci C. West, Professor of Ethics and African American Studies at Drew University Theological School in Madison, New Jersey.
-She is globally recognized for her work on defending violence against women, racism, clergy ethics, sexuality, and other justice issues in church and society.
+Dr. Traci C. West is professor of ethics and African American studies at Drew University Theological School in Madison, New Jersey.
+She is globally recognized for her work on violence against women, racism, clergy ethics, sexuality, and other justice issues in church and society.
 Dr. West is an ordained elder in the New York Annual Conference of the United Methodist Church.